 - Amendments to PAS 1, Presentation of Financial Statements, Classification of Liabilities as Current or Non-Current The amendments affect only the presentation of liabilities in the statement of financial position not the amount or timing of recognition of any asset, liability income or expenses, or the information that entities disclose about those items.
-Clarify that the classification of liabilities as current or non-current (i) should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of liability, (ii) is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, and (iii) settlement refers to the transfer to the counterparty of cash, equity instruments, and other assets or services. - Amendments to PAS 1, Presentation of Financial Statements and PFRS Practice Statement 2, Making Materiality Judgements, Disclosure Initiative Accounting Policies The amendments aim to help entities provide accounting policy disclosures that are more useful by: (i) replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and (ii) adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures. - Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, Definition of Accounting Estimates- The amendments introduced a definition of accounting estimates are, "monetary amounts in financial statements that are subject to measurement uncertainty" and to clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors. - Amendments to PAS 12, Income Taxes, Deferred Tax related to Assets and Liabilities from a Single Transaction - The main change is an exemption from the initial recognition exemption provided in PAS 12.
+Clarify that the classification of liabilities as current or non-current (i) should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of liability, (ii) is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, and (iii) settlement refers to the transfer to the counterparty of cash, equity instruments, and other assets or services. - Amendments to PAS 1, Presentation of Financial Statements and PFRS Practice Statement 2, Making Materiality Judgements, Disclosure Initiative - Accounting Policies - The amendments aim to help entities provide accounting policy disclosures that are more useful by: (i) replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and (ii) adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures. - Amendments to PAS 12, Income Taxes, Deferred Tax related to Assets and Liabilities from a Single Transaction - The main change is an exemption from the initial recognition exemption provided in PAS 12.
 Accordingly, the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition. - Amendments to PFRS 17, Insurance Contracts The main changes resulting from Amendments to PFRS 17 are: - Deferral of the date of initial application of PFRS 17 by two years to annual periods beginning on or after January 1, 2023 and change the fixed expiry date for the temporary exemption in PFRS 4 Insurance Contracts from applying PFRS 9 Financial Instruments, so that entities would be required to apply PFRS 9 for annual periods beginning on or after January 1, 2023. - Additional scope exclusion for credit card contracts and similar contracts that provide insurance coverage as well as optional scope exclusion for loan contracts that transfer significant insurance risk.